-Citrus Fruit is packed with vitamin C and will make your skin more smooth & taut than you may realize!
+Citrus Fruit is packed with Vitamin C and will make your skin more smooth and taut than you may realize!

-Eating more vitamin C will help prevent wrinkles, aging, and it aids in collagen production… which is crucial in your body’s skin regeneration.
+Eating more Vitamin C will help prevent wrinkles, aging, and it aids in collagen production…which is crucial to your body’s skin regeneration.

 You’ve probably heard of collagen injections or creams.
 Procedures and products like those may work, but why spend hundreds of dollars when you can do it with foods that help your body & skin?